apache/accumulo-website/_docs-2-0/development/security.md

 Authentication verifies the identity of a user.
 In Accumulo, authentication occurs when the `getConnector` method of [Instance] is called with a principal (i.e username) and an [AuthenticationToken] which is an interface with multiple implementations.
-The most common implementation is [PasswordToken] which is the default authenticaton method for Accumulo out of the box.
+The most common implementation is [PasswordToken] which is the default authentication method for Accumulo out of the box.

 ```java